 We encourage applications from students with a broad range of qualifications – we'll take into account the knowledge and skills that you've developed outside the classroom as well as your previous qualifications.
 We aim to interview all applicants who demonstrate the potential to succeed on the course.
 Interviews are used to assess whether you have the necessary skills and capabilities and whether this programme is appropriate to your interests and aspirations.

 As part of your application, we’d like to see a portfolio of your work.
 You can find out more about what this should include by downloading our portfolio guidelines.

-The course celebrates a diverse & evolving understanding of film practice & professional awareness.
-It recognises individuals - our students are passionate, reflective, imaginative - & engages with their aspirations.
-We offer distinctive & challenging opportunities, which facilitate practice development & future opportunities.
+The course celebrates a diverse and evolving understanding of film practice and professional awareness.
+It recognises individuals - our students are passionate, reflective, imaginative - and engages with their aspirations.
+We offer distinctive and challenging opportunities, which facilitate practice development and future opportunities.

 Fees and funding

 The tuition fees you pay will vary depending on the subject area and the type of postgraduate study you're embarking on.
 The fee that you pay AUB provides the necessary equipment and training for you to complete your course.